RuBoMa/ascii-art-web-github/ascii-art-web/README.md

 Usage:

-Start the Server: Run the following command in your terminal to start the server: go run main.go
+# Start the Server: by running the following command in your terminal: go run main.go

-Open in Browser: In your browser, navigate to http://localhost:8080
+# Open in Browser: In your browser, navigate to http://localhost:8080

 After page is live, just simply type text to the input field and press "generate"

-Generate ASCII Art:
+# Generate ASCII Art:

-Select a font style from the options on the webpage.
+# Select a font style from the options on the webpage.

-Enter your desired text in the input field.
+# Enter your desired text in the input field.
+Note: max 500 characters, only printable ascii-characters

-Click the Generate button to see your text transformed into ASCII art!
+# Click the Generate button to see your text transformed into ASCII art!

 Implemention details: